 When we ask such questions we must bear in mind that people who are clinically deluded often endure great mental suffering and they are also the cause of much distress for their family and friends.
 Nevertheless it is relevant to ask these questions and one clue is to ascertain how John arrived at his beliefs.
-For example he may tell us that he has been informed about the matters in question by coded messages on his television and radio or similar information he has read in the newspapers.
-He may believe that these are secret communications, intended only for extra-terrestrial spies planted in our midst, but that he has some special ability to decode them.
+For example he may tell us that he has been informed about the matters in question by coded messages on television and radio, or similar information he has read in the newspapers.
+He may believe that these coded messages are secret communications, intended only for extra-terrestrial spies planted in our midst, but that he has some special ability to decode them.

-This kind of personalisation of the belief system is very telling and may also include paranoid persecutory beliefs.
+This kind of personalisation of the belief system is very telling and may also include persecutory beliefs.
 For example John may believe that secret agents are aware that he has discovered what is happening and are spying on his house and tapping his telephone, and they have persuaded his neighbours to report to them what he is doing.
 (Most often the person will only be claiming that he or she is the target of this kind of campaign and not others that he knows of.)

-Even if John’s beliefs were to become as extreme as this we may still ask what harm anyone suffers on account of them and on what grounds one should label him as ‘sick’ and ‘in need of medical attention’.
-And this is where we once again need to know how John’s beliefs are reflected in his behaviour.
+Even if John's beliefs were to become as extreme as this we may still ask what harm anyone suffers on account of them and on what grounds one should label him as 'sick' and 'in need of medical attention'.
+And this is where we once again need to know how John's beliefs are manifested in his behaviour.
 Maybe he is still getting on with his life, being successful in his job, interacting with his family and friends in the normal way, and so on.

 But suppose instead that his beliefs have become so all-consuming that he can no longer work?
 Suppose he now shuns his family and isolates himself?
 Suppose he confronts his neighbours and threatens them.
 Suppose he starts planning to commit dangerous acts, such as causing a fire in a public building.
 By that stage, if not before, surely 'the men in white coats' would be entitled to intervene and consider that John indeed has a mental illness and is in need of treatment.

 Now, I have always believed that the business of insisting on diagnostic labels for patients presenting with various forms of mental suffering is fundamentally flawed.
-Nevertheless it is worth noting here the significance of a person’s overt behaviour in determining whether he or she has a mental disorder.
-This is reflected in the fact that criteria for establishing a psychiatric diagnosis very often include the requirement that ‘The disturbance causes clinically significant distress or impairment in social, occupational, or other important areas of functioning’ (DSM-IV: Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association, 1994).
-Hence, in the admittedly unlikely event that John is able to carry on with his life in the normal way, he would not be diagnosed with a mental disorder, nor would he be offered psychiatric treatment.
+Nevertheless it is worth noting here the significance of a person's overt behaviour in determining whether he or she has a mental disorder.
+This is reflected in the fact that criteria for establishing a psychiatric diagnosis very often include the requirement that 'The disturbance causes clinically significant distress or impairment in social, occupational, or other important areas of functioning' (DSM-IV: Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association, present edition).
+Hence, in the admittedly unlikely event that John is able to carry on with his life in the normal way, he should not be diagnosed with a mental disorder, nor would he be offered psychiatric treatment.